Wolox/tech-guides/frontend/docs/seo-guide.md

 - https://my-page.com

-What do tou have to do the set the canonical URL?
+What do you have to do to set the canonical URL?

 1. First, you pick one of your two pages as the canonical version.
 It should be the version you think is the most important one.
 2. Add a `rel=canonical` link from the non-canonical page to the canonical one in the `<head>` section.